EduardoZepeda/coffee-bytes-hugo/content/posts/debounce-y-throttle-en-javascript/index.en.md

 ---
-title: "Debounce y Throttle en Javascript"
+title: "Debounce and Throttle in Javascript"
 date: "2022-03-23"
 categories:
 - "javascript"